DevLearn 2019 Sessions

-DevLearn 2018 has the biggest, most comprehensive, most cutting-edge learning technologies program in the world.
-The event includes over 200 sessions covering the critical topics that will help you develop new skills and expertise in the management, design, and development of technology-based learning.
+DevLearn 2019 has the largest, most comprehensive, most cutting-edge learning technologies program in the world.
+The event features over 200 world-class sessions covering key topics that will help you advance your skills and expertise in the management, design, and development of technology-based learning.

 Hands-On Learning BYOD Sessions

 Hands-On Learning BYOD (Bring Your Own Device) takes learning to the next level.
 In these sessions you will bring your mobile device or laptop, with the software being discussed installed, and have the unique opportunity to learn hands-on, following along with an instructor step-by-step.

 When designing learning games, there is a tendency to overcomplicate gameplay and overshadow the learning objectives.
 Designers often focus on complex rules of play, convoluted UX, and using too many game mechanic elements.
 One L&D team was tasked to create two engaging games for new-hire orientation.
 Where do they start, what are the learning objectives, and how can game mechanics align with learning objectives?Read More

 If you’ve ever wondered why video games skyrocket in adoption, it’s because they’re created with a complex behavioral science foundation and psychology behind the scenes.
 For L&D professionals, these same principles can become practice through gamification, allowing you to take your initiatives to the next level.
 But before blindly jumping on the new, shiny-toy bandwagon, it’s important to understand what a successful gamification strategy entails and how to ultimately drive behavior change.Read More

 Employee training expenses in North America exceed $70 billion each year.
 Unfortunately, much of that learning is passive, dull, and uninteresting—in other words, not effective.
 An alternative to this type of training is to provide active, interesting, and engaging instruction—in other words, effective instruction.
 This session will showcase how game-based training motivates learners, improves retention, and drives better business results.Read More